-Essential at the beginning of every new year is to set aside time to reflect on life, according to eighteenth-century slave-ship-captain-turned-pastor John Newton (1725–1807).
-This practice was embedded into his personal disciplines, and it emerged as a hallmark of his pastoral work.
-He penned new hymns and sermons and personal letters every year to urge his friends to take time at the unveiling of a new year to stop and reflect on life.
+New Year’s was a special time of reflection and worship, and the practice was embedded into his personal disciplines.
+It became a hallmark of his pastoral work.
+He penned new hymns and sermons and personal letters every year to urge his friends to take time at the unveiling of a new year to stop and reflect on grace.
+He would tell us to do the same at the start of 2017.

 Past, Present, Future Grace